odo-network/state-modules/README.md

   config: { mid: "my-module" },
   // Hooks allow simple hooking into the lifecycle of the state
   hooks: {
+    // Before action is dispatched, may return an action with new properties
     before: [action => console.group("DISPATCHING: ", action)],
+    // Whenever the state changes, gets previous and next as well as an object
+    // with only the changed values.
     change: [
       (prevState, nextState, changedValues) =>
         console.log(